joshuadowding/jdowding.me/_posts/2019-07-01-Portfolio.md

  - Web Application
  - JavaServer Pages
  - Java EE
+ - JavaScript
 ---

-Built to allow field agents to view up-to-date sales information, customer details and parts information in the browser.
-Agents could then upload new data to the tool and have it reflected accross the business instantly.
-This replaced a spreadsheet-based workflow where someone would have to combine everyones up-to-date sales data into one master spreadsheet manually.

-Built as an extention to MSX' popular web product Kaleidoscope, my involvement with the project included designing the user interface to a specification and assisting with the backend Java code which was primarily handled by my colleague and co-creator.
+These tools allowed field agents to **view up-to-date sales numbers, product prices, and customer details from the browser**.
+Agents could add new entries to these datasets through the same interface and have those changes reflected across the whole business instantly.
+These tools where built as an extension to an existing product, Kaleidoscope, and my involvement included developing the user interface to a specification, and implementing the view layer logic.
+This was my first hands-on experience with JavaScript, jQuery and HTTP requests.